Strategy

 • The A9/A85 Junction Improvement and Link Road to Bertha Park was completed in 2019.

-• The Bertha Park North Link is currently under consideration by the Council through the Capital Budget process.
+• The Bertha Park North Link is currently under development.

 • Phase four of Perth Transport Futures will focus on traffic management measures within the city centre.